 - Judges' score sheets will not be shared with other judges or with students.
 AAS staff will tally judges' scores and choose student winners in both the undergraduate and graduate-student categories.

-- Judging criteria for posters are based on presentation and content, weighted so that content is 60% of the score.
+- Judging criteria for posters are based on presentation and content, weighted so that content is two-thirds of the score.

 The deadline for entering a poster in the Chambliss student-award competition is the same as the meeting's on-time abstract deadline, which is usually around October 1st for winter meetings and around March 1st for summer meetings (check the appropriate meeting page); late papers are not eligible.